What is a Suspended Ceiling Contractor?

 The C-61 / D-50 Suspended Ceilings contractor license is issued to contractors by the CSLB.

-To get a suspended ceiling contractor license in California, you must prove a minimum of 4 years journeyman level experience and pass a two part state exam with the Contractor State License Board.
+To get a suspended ceiling contractor license in California, you must prove a minimum of 4 years of journeyman level experience and pass a two-part state exam with the Contractor State License Board.

 You must also have: